Investment-Analyst/ai-hedge-fund/README.md

             "confidence": 1.0
         }
     ],
-    "reasoning": "The risk management constraints require a bearish action, but since the current position is 0 shares, selling is not possible.
+    "reasoning": "The risk management constraints require a bearish action.
 Valuation Analysis provides a strong bearish signal with 82% confidence due to significant overvaluation.
-Fundamental
- Analysis also supports a bearish stance with concerns over growth and high price ratios.
-Sentiment is unanimously bearish with 100
+Fundamental Analysis also supports a bearish stance with concerns over growth and high price ratios.
-% confidence.
+Sentiment is unanimously bearish with 100% confidence.
 Technical Analysis is bullish but holds the least weight and confidence.
 Given these factors, the decision is to hold, with no buy or sell action possible due to portfolio constraints."
 }
 ```